 All Non-Medical Prescribing [NMP] is underpinned by legislation and regulatory standards.

-All non-medical prescribers either NMC HCPC or GPhc accordingly, must record their qualification with their professional regulator and have a responsibility to remain up to date with the knowledge and skills that enable them to prescribe competently and safely6.
+Accordingly, all Non-Medical Prescribers must record their qualification with their professional regulator and have a responsibility to remain up to date with the knowledge and skills that enable them to prescribe competently and safely2.

-All tACCPs must comply with the NMP governance and CPD requirements of their trust / health board and revalidation as specified by their regulator.
+All ACCPs must comply with the NMP governance requirements of their trust / health board.

-3.2.1 Standards for Prescribing Practice
+3.2.1 Standards for prescribing practice

 The full set of standards for professional practice and behaviour set for nurse and midwife prescribers can be found in the code and in Standards of proficiency for nurse and midwife prescribers.
-Prescribers must:
+Prescribers must be:

-- Be properly qualified - Be recorded on the register as holding a prescribing qualification - Be professionally accountable and working within their area of expertise - Have a prescribing supervisor is an independent supervisor who completes assessment and teaching in practice (previously known as a designated medical practitioner (DMP) - Maintain knowledge and skills through education and learning - A thorough assessment of the patient has been made according to the requirements of non-medical prescribers.
+- Properly qualified - Recorded on the register as holding a prescribing qualification - Professionally accountable and working within their area of expertise - Have a prescribing supervisor is an independent supervisor who completes assessment and teaching in practice (previously known as a designated medical practitioner (DMP) - Maintain knowledge and skills through education and learning - A thorough assessment of the patient has been made